Course Hero Named a “Top Workplace” After Making 22 Hires In 14 Months

 Course Hero is an education technology startup that delivers supplementary educational materials to college students, who upload class notes and other resources to share.
 When a student has a question, the answers can often be found on Course Hero—in the form of notes, flash cards, study docs, online tutoring, and Q&A.

-After joining the company as VP of Engineering and Design in 2014, Josh Tyler revamped the hiring process.
+After joining the company as VP of Engineering and Design, Josh Tyler revamped the hiring process.
 The engineering team went from spending hours sifting through unqualified candidates to making about two hires a month.
-Since then, the company has expanded from 40 to more than 80 employees.
+Since then, the company has expanded dramatically to over 400 employees.
 In this case study, Josh Tyler shares how he helped Course Hero become a hiring all-star.
 You can read more in his new book, Building Great Software Engineering Teams: Recruiting, Hiring, and Managing Your Team from Startup to Success.

 We Needed Great Engineers Fast